brahimdidi/HelloMicroverse/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+Web browser
+Code editor
 ### Setup
+Download the repo, if you don't know how to do it, just click here!
+Open the index file with your browser.
 ### Install
+No need to install something!

 ### Usage